-We have all heard of the Man in Motion, but have you heard about Weigh in Motion?
-The Weigh2GoBC program is a network of Weigh in Motion (WIM) and Automatic Vehicle Identification (AVI) technologies which allow commercial vehicles to keep moving while being weighed, helping them to achieve faster, more efficient travel times.
+The Weigh2GoBC program is a network of Weigh in Motion (WIM) and Automatic Vehicle Identification (AVI) technologies that allow commercial vehicles to keep moving while being weighed, helping them to achieve faster, more efficient travel times.

 The Weigh2GoBC program began across the province in October 2010 and has been gaining in popularity ever since.
 All you have to do is register in the program and carry a transponder on the dash of your vehicle.
 Participation in the program is voluntary and registration is free.
 Simple as that.

-Since it began, Weigh2GoBC has saved commercial carriers more than $15 million in equipment, fuel and driver time, and more than 980,000 kgs in greenhouse gas emissions!
-The program also means there are fewer vehicles reporting to inspection stations, giving inspection station staff the time to identify and focus on other areas of highway safety, a green light for everyone.
+Since it began, Weigh2GoBC has saved commercial carriers more than $44 million in equipment, fuel and driver time, and more than 2.9 million kg in greenhouse gas emissions!* The program also means there are fewer vehicles reporting to inspection stations, giving inspection station staff the time to identify and focus on other areas of highway safety, which is a green light for everyone.